kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

   // propagation defines how this taint should be propagated to Nodes.
   // Always: The taint will be continuously reconciled.
 If removed from a node, it will be re-added.
-  // Initialize: The taint will be added during node initialization.
+  // OnInitialization: The taint will be added during node initialization.
 If removed, it will not be re-added.
   // +required
   Propagation MachineTaintPropagation `json:"propagation"`
 }